carbon-language/carbon-lang/docs/design/values.md

 allows immediately reading from the object's storage into a machine register or a copy if desired, but does not require that.
 The read of the underlying object can also be deferred until the value expression itself is used.
-Once an object is bound to a value expression in this way, any mutation to the object or it's storage ends the lifetime of the value expression, and makes any use of the value expression an error.
+Once an object is bound to a value expression in this way, any mutation to the object or its storage ends the lifetime of the value binding, and makes any use of the value expression an error.

 > Note: this is _not_ intended to ever become "undefined behavior", but instead